Effective 01 December 2014

 • Type of experiment/sequencing run (so that the appropriate number of days can be reserved)

 In addition to instrument and laboratory space access, the CGI will offer many NextGen sequencing, microarray and single cell genomics services.
-Additional services may be available upon request:
+Additional services may be available upon request, but standard services include:

 • Cytoscan HD Array kit for the Affymetrix GeneChip